Event

 • Abstracts must state three key issues which you would like feedback from the group at the workshop either around methodology or feasibility.

-• Proposals will be selected by the reviewers who they think will benefit the most from the discussion at the online and face-to-face sessions and align with the strategic aims of the CTN.
+• Proposals will be selected by the reviewers who they think will benefit the most from the discussion at the face-to-face sessions and align with the strategic aims of the CTN.

 • Proposals will also be considered from principal investigators where they are seeking feedback on particular issues around the conduct of a trial that has already started in network.